Get exclusive member benefits & effect social change. Join Today

-A traumatic event is an incident that causes physical, emotional, psychological, or mental harm.
+A traumatic event is an incident that causes physical, emotional, spiritual, or psychological harm.
 The person experiencing the distressing event may feel threatened, anxious, or frightened as a result.
 In some cases, they may not know how to respond, or may be in denial about the effect such an event has had.
 The person will need support and time to recover from the traumatic event and regain emotional and mental stability.

 Examples of traumatic events include: